ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 The bars on this chart represent the number of enrolled students who submitted a particular answer to a question in a problem component.
 The x-axis includes the most frequently submitted answers, up to a maximum of 12.
-Due to space limitations, the question text that is used to label the x-axis might be truncated.
+Due to space limitations, the answer text that is used to label the x-axis might be truncated.
 Moving your cursor over each bar shows a longer version of the answer.

-To review the problem component in the LMS as a student does, click **View Live** and then at the top of the page click **Staff View**.
+To review the problem component in the LMS as a student sees it, click **View Live** and then at the top of the page click **Staff View**.
 The LMS displays the corresponding page in Student View.
 For more information, see `View Your Live Course`_.